Gburdel/UVlightsensor/README.md

 ![image](https://github.com/Gburdel/UVlightsensor/assets/30203498/3e799224-9420-40f1-9954-2e2ffc695200)

 Note the OLED module comes set with a jumper to use I2C address 0x3C (and not 0x3D like Sparkfun's out of stock OLED).
 It works using the Sparkfun Qwicc OLED library driver once the address is changed.
 I had to carefully enlarge the mounting holes a bit in the OLED and add a small spacer to keep pressure off of the glass.
-Be careful, the glass is very thin and it is easy to crack the glass and destroy the OLED it you put pressure on it.
+Be careful, the glass is very thin and it is easy to crack the glass and destroy the OLED if you put pressure on it.

 # Mounting the Parts in a Case